 Negative emotions: fear and shock; resentment, jealousy, suspicion

 When water is in balance, you can do whatever must be done.
 When the Kidneys are out of balance, people feel fear or shock.
 When the Bladder is out of balance, people hold on to resentment and grudges over seemingly small things from a long time ago.
 They are also prone to jealousy and suspicion.

 Part 4: Personality

 You can take this quiz to find out which element(s) you are, or keep on reading and figure it out yourself.
-When thinking about your element, think about what’s been nature to you when you were healthy as opposed only your current situation.
+When thinking about your element, think about what’s been natural to you when you were healthy as opposed to only your current situation.

 As with the emotions section, the strengths will appear if the element is in balance, and the weaknesses will appear if the element is out of balance.

 A typical wood personality person is always climbing for the top, just like how a tree keeps trying to grow taller.

 Strengths: goal-setter, high-achiever, planner, gets things done

 Weaknesses: over-achiever; gets impatient, irritable, or frustrated easily; stubborn (my way or the highway)